-Mike Pompeo On Track For Confirmation For Secretary Of State
+Mike Pompeo On Track To Be Confirmed As Secretary Of State

-CIA Director Mike Pompeo is on track to make history this week, but probably not in the way his supporters envisioned.
+The secretary of state-designate's nomination was approved by the Senate Foreign Relations Committee Monday night on a party-line vote.
+The vote was 10 Republicans for Pompeo, nine Democrats against.
+One Democrat voted present.

+There was some drama around the vote.
+Initially, Sen. Rand Paul, R-Ky. opposed the nomination of Pompeo but changed his mind shortly before the committee met.
+With all of the panel's Democrats opposed Pompeo and one Republican member unable to make it back in time, the stage was set for a tie vote on the committee until Sen. Chris Coons, D-Del., changed his vote to present, enabling the nomination to advance.

-The secretary of state-designate's nomination is unlikely to be favorably recommended out of the Senate Foreign Relations Committee Monday night because no Democrat on the 11-10 panel supports his nomination, and neither does Sen. Rand Paul, R-Ky.
+Earlier Monday, Pompeo's nomination looked like it would be unfavorably reported by the committee because no Democrat on the 11-10 panel would support him and neither did Paul, R-Ky.

+Minutes before the committee meeting, Paul issued a statement saying that he would back Pompeo.

+"After calling continuously for weeks for Director Pompeo to support President Trump's belief that the Iraq war was a mistake, and that it is time to leave Afghanistan, today I received confirmation that Director Pompeo agrees with President Trump," said Paul.

-Sen. Chris Coons, D-Del., was the latest committee Democrat to come out against the nomination, stating concerns on Friday that Pompeo — who Democrats regard as a military hawk — will embolden "President Trump's most belligerent and dangerous instincts."
+Pompeo faced unified opposition from Democrats on the panel.
+On Friday, Coons came me out against the nomination, stating that Pompeo — whom Democrats regard as a military hawk — will embolden "President Trump's most belligerent and dangerous instincts."

 Democrats also point to Pompeo's past positions, including his opposition to the Iran nuclear deal when he served in Congress, as evidence that he is not qualified to be America's top diplomat.